 Alternatively, if you have a spare £15,000 to spend per night, you can stay at the most expensive suite in Tokyo’s Ritz Carlton Hotel!

 Tokyo is full of vending machines.
 It’s convenient for ad-hoc shopping!
 Believe it or not, around 3% of Japan’s total power budget goes towards vending machine facilities.
-Statistics also claim that you’ll find a vending machine in Tokyo every 12 metres.
+Statistics also claim that you’ll find a vending machine in Tokyo every 12 meters.